min2ha/ukwa-site/content/target/35422/index.en.md

   "subject": "Easter Rising "
 }

-# The Irish Times: Remembering the 1916 Rising

 This is The Irish Times webpage dedicated to the centenary of the Easter Rising, 1916